2026 Annual Conference

 We are delighted to announce our three keynote speakers for 2026:

-Wednesday 8 April: Craft matters: An autobiographical journey
+Wednesday 8 April: Craft Matters: An autobiographical journey

 Tanya Harrod, Independent Design Historian